 When the wall of an artery becomes weak, you’re at risk for an aneurysm.
 Though small aneurysms don’t usually cause problems, larger aneurysms, especially abdominal aortic aneurysms (AAA), that rupture can lead to fatal complications.
-The Peak Heart & Vascular team, quickly diagnoses an aneurysm to determine the best treatment based on your symptoms and health needs.
-To learn more about AAA and other aneurysms, your risk, and treatment, call the office or book an appointment online.
+The Peak Heart & Vascular team in Laveen, Surprise, Avondale, Flagstaff, and Phoenix, Arizona, quickly diagnoses an aneurysm to determine the best treatment based on your symptoms and health needs.
+To learn more about AAA and other aneurysms, your risk, and treatment, call the offices or book an appointment online.

 When a weakened area in an arterial wall fills with blood and bulges out, you have an aneurysm.
 Most aneurysms occur in the aorta, the large artery running from your heart through the center of your chest and abdomen.

 The most common form of aortic aneurysm is the abdominal aortic aneurysm, or triple “A” (AAA).

 Other types of aneurysms that are less common include:

 - Thoracic aneurysms that develop in the aorta that passes through the chest

 - Cerebral aneurysms that occur in the brain